HaiMianBBao/PlumBL/readme.md

 ```
 The you can drag the .uf2 file into the u disk to download.

-## st_dfu
+## dfu
 DfuSeDemo is the official dfu burning software of ST, but it needs to make bin files into dfu files before it can be used.
 When you install DfuSeDemo, the production software of bin to dfu will be automatically installed.
 You can choose this method, but I do not recommend it.

-Another way to use dfu on windows is through dfu_util.exe.
+Another way to use dfu on windows is through dfu-util.exe.
 Other platforms need to be explored on your own.
 The windows steps are as follows:

 ### Step1
 Run zadig-2.7.exe under the utils folder and make sure your device is in dfu mode.